 - Activity Ratios: Inventory Turnover Ratio, Trade Receivables Turnover Ratio, Trade Payables Turnover Ratio, and Working Capital Turnover Ratio.

 - Profitability Ratios: Gross Profit Ratio, Operating Ratio, Operating Profit Ratio, Net Profit Ratio, and Return on Investment.

-- Net Profit Ratio is to be calculated on the basis of profit before and after-tax.
+- The net Profit Ratio is to be calculated on the basis of profit before and after tax.

 - Statement of Profit and Loss and Balance Sheet in the prescribed form with major headings and subheadings (as per Schedule III to the Companies Act, 2013)

 - Exceptional items, extraordinary items, and profit (loss) from discontinued operations are excluded.

 Topics covered in Unit 5: Meaning, objectives, benefits, Cash and Cash Equivalents, Classification of Activities and preparation.

 Students need to cover the following important topics for unit 5 of the Part B Account syllabus

 - Understand the objectives and benefits of the Cash Flow Statement